 The Built Form Policy deemed-to-comply standard requires 30 percent of lots to be provided as canopy coverage at maturity.

-Unit 1 proposes 14.7 percent canopy coverage at maturity.
+Unit 1 initially proposed 14.7 percent canopy coverage at maturity.
+After the 29 March 2022 Council Briefing Session, the applicant submitted amended plans with an additional Capital